enrifransch/JS-Notes/README.md

 ```

 ## Closures
 A closure is a function defined inside another function (called the parent function), and has access to variables that are declared and defined in the parent function scope (lexical environment).
+When the functions is instantiated its environment will remain the same, so it can be called `n` number of times with that same environment.

 ```
 function makeFunc(name)  {